 - Loss handling, e.g. difficulty coping with the death or absence of an important person.

 - Domestic violence.

 - Aggression problems, you quickly become angry and get into trouble again and again.

 Make an appointment

 Usually you will be referred to social work by the Dean of Students or the education coordinator.
-Send an e-mail to firstname.lastname@example.org to make an appointment.
-You can also do this if you want to talk directly to the social worker.
+If so, you can send an e-mail to firstname.lastname@example.org to make an appointment.
+You can also do this if you want to talk to the social worker directly.

 Mention in your e-mail (briefly, no details) what you want to discuss.
 Also, mention if you have been referred by someone and if so, by whom.

 The social worker works for the university on Wednesdays and Fridays from 8.30 a.m. to 2.30 p.m.